K6JRF's Page

 Detailed Parts Info:

 These are common parts and can be found in most electronic stores.
-The best pricing can be had from Mouser Electronics:
+The best pricing can be had from Mouser Electronics.
+The last two (2) items have been included in case you can't re-use the mica washer and grease.

 Comments: